airbnb/javascript/README.md

     **[[⬆]](#TOC)**

   - Use indentation when making long method chains.
+Long method chains should be avoided except in cases of a performance benefit or significant readability benefit.

   ```javascript
   // bad